Client-side build tooling

 To run an npm script, open up your terminal, change to the directory where package.json

-is located, and run yarn <SCRIPT_NAME>
+is located, and run yarn <SCRIPT_NAME>.
+Where <SCRIPT_NAME> is the name of the

 script you wish to run.